-- We make every effort to understand, and then commit to, the direction of the organisation.
+We make every effort to understand, and then commit to, the direction of the organisation.
+We bring our staff and staff in other teams.

-We bring our staff along the journey by translating the direction so that every person in our team understands that direction and how their job contributes to achieving the outcomes.

 We demonstrate our ongoing commitment to the direction through our work and interaction with our staff and staff in other teams.

-We enpage our staff when we plan for our business units and actively realign what we will deliver to the overall direction.
+We engage our staff when we plan for our business units and actively realign what we will deliver to the overall direction.